Concordium/concordium-client/SmartContractInteraction.md

   - The `<module-ref-or-file>` should be either a module reference OR a path to the module file (of which the reference then is calculated using hashing).
   - The maximum energy should be specified manually with the `--energy` flag.
   - By default the `"init"` function is used, but a different init function can be specified using the `--func` flag.
-  - If the init function takes parameter, they should be specified in a binary file with little endian encoding and provided with the `--params` flag.
+  - If the init function takes parameters, they should be specified in a binary file with little endian encoding and provided with the `--params` flag.
     - Simple parameter files can be create by hand, fx a `u64` with value `1`: `printf "\x01\x00\x00\x00\x00\x00\x00\x00" > <binary_file>`
 4. **View the state of an contract:**